lyandy/AndyStore/README.md

 # AndyStore
-use json、NSdictionary and NSUserDefaults to store、read、delete and clear data easily
+use json、NSDictionary and NSUserDefaults to store、read、delete and clear data easily

 __*First of all*__